Dødedans i London, Tottel

 Death speaketh to the Sargeaunte.

-Nought may* auaile to grutchen in this case,
+It may nought auaile to grutchen in this case

 For there is none so sturdy chaumpion,